 A hostile work environment can materialize in many ways.
 It is often created by a supervisor.
 A successful claim for a hostile work environment requires the following:

 When you are subject to a hostile work environment, it is time to call an attorney.
 The Orange County Employment Lawyer at The Law Office of George Moschopoulos, APC is waiting for your call.
-Don’t hesitate and call today for a FREE 30-minute phone consultation.
+Don’t hesitate to reach out today and request an initial consultation.